Most interesting landmarks of Australia

 - Wollemi pine stands – New South Wales, Greater Blue Mountains.
 The three only existing populations of Wollemia nobilis pine in deep, inaccessible gorges with less than 100 Wollemi pines remaining.
 This tree was thought to be extinct 150 million years ago until it was discovered not far from Sydney in 1994.

 - Wooramel Seagrass Bank – Western Australia, Shark Bay.
-Largest seagrass grove in the world, covers 1,030 square kilometers.
+The largest seagrass grove in the world, covers 1,030 square kilometers.

 - Giant Tingle Tree ("Hollow trunk") – Western Australia.
 Stoutest red tingle (Eucalyptus jacksonii), girth 22.3 m, 30 m high.